bright-dev/Bright-lite/README.rst

 **Bright-lite Reactor Facility**: A reactor modeling software that uses burnup, criticality, and transmutations matrix curves to determine input and output isotopic compositions.
-The reactor can operate outside of the Bright-lite suite as a reactor however it will no long have start up and blending capabilities.
+The reactor can also operate with user-defined fuel compositions, called the "forward" mode.

 **Bright-lite Fuel Fabrication Facility**: A module that communicates directly with the Bright-lite Reactor Facility that allows for the reactor facility to access blending functions that will determine the isotopic composition of fuel that the reactor will be using in order to match a specific constraint.

-**Bright-lite Reprocessing Facility**: A module that seperates specific isotopes out of a material that is sent to it.
-This currently requires an external text file to indicate which isotopes should be seperated into which streams.
+**Bright-lite Reprocessing Facility**: A module that seperates user-defined isotopes out of a material that is sent to it.
+This currently requires an external text file to indicate which isotopes should be seperated with what efficiency into which streams.
 The structure of this text file can be seen here_.

 Bright-lite works in conjuction with the Cyclus_ Fuel Cycle Simulator.